Page last updated 24 August 2020

-To be furloughed, an employee must have been on the employer’s payroll at 19 March 2020.
+To be furloughed under the mark I scheme, an employee must have been on the employer’s payroll at 19 March 2020.
 This is a change to earlier guidance which had set the cut-off date at 28 February 2020.
 In practice, this means that a payment in respect of earnings was made and notified to HMRC on a Real Time Information (RTI) submission on or before 19 March 2020.
 An employee or worker paid under PAYE who started after this date, or who had started but not been paid by that date, is not eligible for the scheme.
 This is to help reduce the risk of fraudulent claims, although it is appreciated by HMRC that some people will be adversely affected and miss out from inclusion in the scheme.

 Mark II scheme

 The mark I scheme closed to new entrants on 30 June 2020.
 From 1 July 2020, only employees who have already been furloughed under the mark I scheme can be included in the mark II scheme.
 Since an employee must be furloughed for a minimum of three weeks to be eligible for the scheme, this means that the final date on which an employee could be furloughed for the first time was 10 June 2020.

 The only exceptions to the 10 June deadline will be employees returning from any form of parental leave (maternity, paternity, adoption or parental bereavement) after 10 June.
 Such individuals can be furloughed for the first time after 10 June provided that:

 - The employer has previously claimed for at least one furloughed employee between 1 March and 30 June.

 - The employee started their parental leave before 10 June and finished it after 10 June 2020.